zak-souid/DLAV_project/README.md

 For detection, JS response is first converted to OpenCV Image, then object_detect and hand_detect is ran to detect the objects.
 The person of interest is then identified and bounding boxes are finally drawn around the person we detects.

+### 6) Run the code

+1) Upload the folder "m1" to your Google Drive
+2) Upload the file best.pt to your Google Colab folder on your drive ("drive/MyDrive/Colab Notebooks/")
+3) Run each cell one after the other.
+At the end you should see the feed of your front camera appear.

+To change the camera from "front" to "rear", change the facingMode in the forth cell from "user" to "environment".

 ## Milestone 2

 We initially planned on trying both DeepSort and SiamFC to acheive Milestone 2.